WSQ Advanced Certificate in Learning and Performance 2.0 (ACLP 2.0)

 Advisory and Updates on COVID-19: From 1 June 2022, IAL will resume blended learning for all programmes, except existing fully online WSQ Advanced Certificate in Learning & Performance (ACLP) cohorts, which will continue to be conducted online.

 For organisations keen on embarking on the ACLP 2.0 programme for your workforce, contact us via the form below to find out more.

-For Blended Learning, please view course dates below.
+For Full Online Learning, please view course dates here.